Web Design & Development

 - More complex to author

-- Ideal for data visualization
+- Ideal for data visualisation

 SVG-based map images offer fluid responsiveness and rich styling that traditional HTML image maps cannot match.